Unboxed-Software/solana-course/content/token22-metadata.md

 }
 ```

-The function `createRemoveKeyInstruction` returns and instrcution that removes a field from a token-metadata account.
+The function `createRemoveKeyInstruction` returns and instrcution that removes a `additional_metadata` field from a token-metadata account.

 This function takes five parameters:
   - `metadata`: the metadata account address.